drmoniquet/Stein-PhilosophicalToys/README.md

 Other philosophical Stein toys Monique has made include "In There, Behind the Door" https://scalar.usc.edu/works/in-there-behind-the-door-an-exhibition-of-deformances-of-gertrude-stein/index and "Careless Water | Streams of (Artificial) Thought" https://arcg.is/05GXOe0

-**Notes:**
+**Design Notes:**
 Fonts:
 - The bulk of the project is published in Libre Caslon Text and Libre Caslon Display, which are what Stein used when she published _Tender Buttons_ with Claire Marie in 1914.
+(You can see that edition here: https://archive.org/details/tenderbuttonsobj00steirich/page/n7/mode/2up?ref=ol)
-- EB Garamond was used for the Greek characters https://fonts.google.com/specimen/EB+Garamond
+- EB Garamond was used for the Greek characters and some editorial apparatus https://fonts.google.com/specimen/EB+Garamond

-**Blind glass**
+**The "blind" glass**
-Whatever sits under the glass now bends and ripples slightly, the way a text looks through an old hand-blown lens.
-We made the experience of looking through glass using turbulence. https://www.smashingmagazine.com/2021/09/deep-dive-wonderful-world-svg-displacement-filtering/ (feTurbulence) was used to generate soft noise → feDisplacementMap warping the backdrop by it), applied to the lens as backdrop-filter: url(#glassRipple).
+Whatever sits under the glass bends and ripples slightly, the way a text looks through an old hand-blown lens.
+We made the experience of looking through glass using turbulence: https://www.smashingmagazine.com/2021/09/deep-dive-wonderful-world-svg-displacement-filtering/ (feTurbulence) was used to generate soft noise → feDisplacementMap warping the backdrop by it), applied to the lens as backdrop-filter: url(#glassRipple).

 **Sources:**
 We tried to find free online sources for all references, and list sources that informed Monique's thinking in the bibliography.
+Most of the Aristotle readings are on Perseus (Tufts), but Wikisource filled in some blanks.

 Monique Tschofen is Professor of English at Toronto Metropolitan University.
 Find her at https://sites.google.com/view/moniquetschofen/